-Due to the rise of mass shootings in America in recent years a new form of liability insurance has come to market: active shooter insurance.
-What exactly is an active shooter?
+Due to the rise of mass shootings in America in recent years, a new form of liability insurance has come to market: active shooter insurance.
+What is an active shooter?

 What is Active Shooter Insurance?

-Active shooter insurance is a stand-alone policy and marketed toward schools, businesses and municipalities.
-It is a type of gap coverage used to fill in gray areas within general liability insurance, which doesn’t cover certain acts of active shooters or workplace violence.
+Active shooter insurance is a stand-alone policy marketed toward schools, businesses, and municipalities.
+It’s a type of gap coverage used to fill in gray areas within general liability insurance, which doesn’t cover acts of active shooters or workplace violence.

-The coverage limits and premiums vary, based on the place, area, number of employees and visitors, etc.
+The coverage limits and premiums vary based on the location, the number of employees and visitors, etc.

 Who Benefits from Active Shooter Insurance?

-Highly traveled and easily accessible public places are more prone to active shooters, so venues like universities, businesses, places of worship, municipalities, and schools benefit from purchasing active shooter insurance.
+Highly traveled and easily accessible public places are more prone to active shooters, so venues like universities, businesses, places of worship, municipalities, and schools benefit from buying this coverage.

-These types of venues benefit when it comes to having active shooter insurance because they’re held to a high standard to keep their individuals safe and are required to pay certain damages and expenses in the instance of an active shooter.
-Having this extra layer of protection helps with any expenses related to an active shooter or instances of violence.
+These types of venues benefit when it comes to having coverage because they’re held to a high standard to keep their visitors and employees safe and must pay certain damages and expenses in the instance of an active shooter.
+Having this extra layer of protection helps with any expenses related to an active shooter or instances of related violence.

-This is not a problem that’s isolated to one region or type of business/organization, so venues in all parts of the country and every industry benefit from having this type of insurance policy in place.
+This isn’t a problem that’s isolated to one region or type of business/organization, so venues in all parts of the country and every industry benefit from having this type of insurance policy in place.